Golden Ocean Group (NASDAQ:GOGL) Shares Gap Down to $10.22

-Golden Ocean Group Limited (NASDAQ:GOGL) gapped down before the market opened on Wednesday .
+Golden Ocean Group Limited (NASDAQ:GOGL)’s stock price gapped down before the market opened on Wednesday .
 The stock had previously closed at $10.22, but opened at $9.93.
-Golden Ocean Group shares last traded at $9.83, with a volume of 12,136 shares changing hands.
+Golden Ocean Group shares last traded at $9.83, with a volume of 12,136 shares traded.

-A number of research analysts have recently commented on GOGL shares.
-Kepler Capital Markets reiterated a “buy” rating on shares of Golden Ocean Group in a research report on Wednesday, June 23rd.
-HC Wainwright reiterated a “neutral” rating and set a $13.00 target price on shares of Golden Ocean Group in a research report on Monday, September 13th.
+Several equities analysts have recently commented on the company.
+Kepler Capital Markets restated a “buy” rating on shares of Golden Ocean Group in a research note on Wednesday, June 23rd.
+HC Wainwright reiterated a “neutral” rating and issued a $13.00 target price on shares of Golden Ocean Group in a research note on Monday, September 13th.
 Pareto Securities restated a “buy” rating and set a $11.50 price target on shares of Golden Ocean Group in a research note on Wednesday, June 23rd.
 Finally, TheStreet upgraded Golden Ocean Group from a “c” rating to a “b-” rating in a research note on Thursday, August 26th.
-One investment analyst has rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat, Golden Ocean Group currently has a consensus rating of “Buy” and a consensus price target of $12.17.
+One research analyst has rated the stock with a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat, the company has a consensus rating of “Buy” and a consensus price target of $12.17.

 The company has a debt-to-equity ratio of 0.76, a current ratio of 1.20 and a quick ratio of 1.20.
 The stock has a market cap of $1.42 billion, a price-to-earnings ratio of 9.21 and a beta of 1.78.
 The stock has a fifty day moving average of $10.72 and a 200 day moving average of $9.91.